mmoayyed/mmoayyed.github.io/_posts/2022-03-20-cas66-openid-connect-issuer.md

 ## Overview

 An issuer identifier, in OpenID Connect terms, is a case-sensitive URL using the `https` scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
-This URL uniquely identifies the CAS server instance as an OpenID Connect and is a point for resolving important metadata about the server, such as its endpoints and capabilities.
+This URL uniquely identifies the CAS server instance as an OpenID Connect provider and is a point for resolving important metadata about the server, such as its endpoints and capabilities.

 ## Configuration